-Posted in Events, Information architecture, Search, tagged BCS, Enterprise search, Information Retrieval, Information Retrieval Specialist Group, IRSG, Web search engine on October 29, 2012 | Leave a Comment »
+Posted in Events, Information architecture, Search, tagged BCS, Enterprise search, Information Retrieval, Information Retrieval Specialist Group, IRSG, Web search engine on October 23, 2013 | Leave a Comment »

 Posted in Events, Search, User experience, tagged BCS, Design Patterns, Facets, HCIR, Information Retrieval, interaction design, IRSG, search strategies, user-centred design on September 17, 2013 | 3 Comments »

 I’ve appended further details of my tutorial below.
 Full details of pricing and registration will be available on the Search Solutions website shortly.
 Hope to see you there!

-I know the official publicity isn’t due to go out for a little while just yet, but here’s a sneak peek at this year’s lineup for Search Solutions 2012.
+I know the official publicity isn’t due to go out for a little while just yet, but here’s a sneak peek at this year’s lineup for Search Solutions 2013.
 For those unfamiliar with the event, it is described as:

 … a special one-day event dedicated to the latest innovations in web & enterprise search.
 In contrast to other major industry events, Search Solutions aims to be highly interactive, with attendance strictly limited.
 The programme includes presentations, panels and keynote talks by influential industry leaders on novel and emerging applications in search and information retrieval.

-Posted in Events, Search, User experience, tagged HCIR, Information Discovery, Information Retrieval, interaction design, tutorial, User interface design, user-centred design on June 26, 2013 | Leave a Comment »
+Posted in Events, Information architecture, Search, User experience, tagged Design Patterns, HCIR, Human–computer interaction, Information Retrieval, interaction design, search strategies, user-centred design on June 26, 2013 | Leave a Comment »